 Looking for an epic holiday away from the crowds?
 There are so many incredible hidden gems in the US, from secret mountain villages and white sand beaches to mystic ice caves.
 All of them deserve a spot on your USA bucket list.
-In this article, you’ll discover some of the best hidden vacation spots in the US from the west to the east.
+In this article, you’ll discover some of the best hidden vacation spots in the US from the east to the west.

-Get ready to explore some offbeat hiking trails on the West Coast, breathtakingly unique landscapes in the Midwest, and unexplored islands on the East Coast.
+Take a virtual journey through the most incredible offbeat hiking trails on the West Coast, the unique landscapes in the Midwest, and the unexplored islands on the East Coast.
 You’ll also get lots of useful insider tips to help you plan these getaways.

-You’ll also find a wide variety of vacation ideas including weeklong family vacations, honeymoon getaways, girls trips, and long weekend destinations.
-These best unknown places to visit in the USA also offer all kinds of activities such as stargazing, food tasting, and dolphin-watching!
+In this guide, you’ll find a variety of secret vacations including weeklong family trips, honeymoon getaways, and long weekend destinations.
+These secluded vacation spots in USA also offer all kinds of activities such as stargazing, food tasting, and dolphin-watching!

 You might also be interested in: